MANAN136SCET/Manan/README.md

 ### Maps Page:

-- Visualize global data on Chlorophyll, Carbon, and Sea Surface Temperature: The Maps Page provides a powerful tool for students and educators to visualize and analyze real-world data captured by the PACE satellite.
-It features interactive 2D and 3D maps that display critical environmental metrics such as Chlorophyll concentrations (which indicate phytoplankton levels in the ocean), Carbon concentrations, and Sea Surface Temperature (SST).
-By allowing users to manipulate the maps and view global trends, this page brings abstract data to life, helping learners understand the impact of these elements on Earth’s ecosystems.
+- Visualize global data on Chlorophyll, Carbon, and Sea Surface Temperature: The Maps Page offers two distinct visualization tools to help users understand critical environmental data gathered by NASA's PACE satellite.
+It includes an interactive 3D Earth globe for spatial exploration and Graph Visualization for detailed, region-specific data analysis.

-  - 2D and 3D mapping tools: The inclusion of both 2D and 3D mapping options provides versatility, enabling users to switch between different visual perspectives.
-The interactive features allow users to zoom in on specific regions of interest, view historical data trends, and analyze patterns in ocean health and climate change.

-  - Understanding environmental data: Through visualizations of Chlorophyll and Carbon levels, users can learn about the health of the ocean and how it affects the global carbon cycle.
-The real-time temperature data also educates users about the changing climate and its effects on marine life.
+  - 3D Earth Globe: Users can interact with a fully rotatable 3D globe that displays real-time data for Chlorophyll concentrations, Carbon levels, and Sea Surface Temperature (SST).
+The 3D view allows users to explore global patterns and observe how ocean and atmospheric conditions vary across different regions of the planet.
+This visualization helps students and teachers connect large-scale environmental processes with specific geographic locations.

+  - Graph Visualization: In addition to the 3D globe, the Maps Page also features a Graph Visualization tool that allows users to plot specific environmental data over time for selected regions.
+Users can select a region on the globe, and the corresponding graph will display key metrics such as Chlorophyll and Carbon concentrations, showing trends and variations over time.
+This feature makes it easier to understand how these factors change seasonally or in response to environmental events.

+  - Data insights: The combination of the 3D globe and Graph Visualization offers users a comprehensive understanding of how PACE data translates into real-world impacts.
+While the globe provides a macro-level view of Earth's climate and ecosystems, the graphs give a more detailed, analytical perspective, enabling deeper insights into specific data points.

   ![Map Page](https://github.com/user-attachments/assets/8f760cb1-95e6-472e-9ad5-8d20cc8f4219)

 ### Community Page: